Trent-Fellbootman/dev000/docs/programming-languages/overview.md

 - Rust: A modern, relatively new programming language.
-It is one of the most difficult-to-learn languages in the world, but once you get familiar with it, you will benefit a lot from its memory safety guarantees, as well as its modern syntax and design which makes it very intuitive and concise.
+It is one of the most difficult-to-learn languages in the world, but once you get familiar with it, you will benefit a lot from its memory safety guarantees, as well as its modern syntax and design which make it very intuitive and concise.

 #### Interpreted Languages